By the Numbers

 2021 – National coverage will enable support for every child in Canada

-Our Volunteers and Sponsors make it possible for us to achieve our commitment to distribute 100% of receipted donations.
+Our Volunteers and Sponsors make it possible for us to achieve our commitment to distribute receipted donations.
 We strive to advance both our volunteer and sponsor programs to ensure that we can continue to operate as efficiently and effectively as possible.
 Expanding our sponsorship base, especially at the Foundation level, is critical for our sustainability and continued operation at the national level.

 On behalf of the 10,000 families across Canada living with childhood cancer, we thank everyone who has contributed.
 You are making a difference.